fiberghost/WPMassDetector/README.md

 # Usage
   1. Clone this repo.
   2. change directory to the new created directory named WPMassDetector
+  3. Copy your websites url's to the file named sites.
   3. chmod 775 WPMassDetector.sh
   4. ./WPMassDetector.sh sites WPsites.txt